ahmohbati/SecOn/IntroductionToSecurityOnion.md

 #### Core Components ####

+Security Onion seamlessly weaves together three core functions:
+* full packet capture;
-Security Onion seamlessly weaves together three core functions: full packet capture, network-based and host-based intrusion detection intrusion detection systems (NIDS and HIDS, respectively), and powerful analysis tools.
+* network-based and host-based intrusion detection systems (NIDS and HIDS, respectively);
+* and powerful analysis tools.

-Full-packet capture is accomplished via netsniff-ng (http://netsniff-ng.org/), “the packet sniffing beast”.  netsniff-ng captures all the traffic your Security Onion sensors see and stores as much of it as your storage solution will hold (Security Onion has a built-in mechanism to purge old data before your disks fill to capacity).
+_Full-packet capture_ is accomplished via netsniff-ng (http://netsniff-ng.org/), “the packet sniffing beast”.  netsniff-ng captures all the traffic your Security Onion sensors see and stores as much of it as your storage solution will hold (Security Onion has a built-in mechanism to purge old data before your disks fill to capacity).
 Full packet capture is like a video camera for your network, but better because not only can it tell us who came and went, but also exactly where they went and what they brought or took with them (exploit payloads, phishing emails, file exfiltration).
 It’s a crime scene recorder that can tell us a lot about the victim and the white chalk outline of a compromised host on the ground.
 There is certainly valuable evidence to be found on the victim’s body, but evidence at the host can be destroyed or manipulated; the camera doesn't lie, is hard to deceive, and can capture a bullet in transit.

-Network-based and host-based intrusion detection systems (IDS) analyze network traffic or host systems, respectively, and provide log and alert data for detected events and activity.
+_Network-based and host-based intrusion detection systems_ (IDS) analyze network traffic or host systems, respectively, and provide log and alert data for detected events and activity.
 Security Onion provides multiple IDS options:

 NIDS:
   * Rule-driven NIDS.
 For rule-driven network intrusion detection, Security Onion offers the choice of Snort (http://snort.org/) or Suricata (http://suricata-ids.org/).
 Rule-based systems look at network traffic for fingerprints and identifiers that match known malicious, anomalous or otherwise suspicious traffic.
 You might say that they’re akin to antivirus signatures for the network, but they’re a bit deeper and more flexible than that.